erin2722/usau-scraper/README.md

 After installing the library, there are currently 3 functions available for use: getTeamInfo, getTeamSchedule, and getTeamRoster.

-Simply `import * from usau-scraper`, and then call any of the following functions:
+Simply `import * from usau_scraper`, and then call any of the following functions:

 ### getTeamInfo()